Recycling FAQ

 - Put it in the mixed recycling bin.

-Plastic bags CANNOT be put in the Mixed Recycling containers because they can damage recycling equipment at the MRF, which has been engineered to process paper and rigid containers, not flexible films.
-Plastic bags wrap around the rotating gears at MRFs, requiring employees to stop equipment at least once a day to cut bags out of the equipment.
+Plastic bags CANNOT be put in the Mixed Recycling containers because they can damage recycling equipment at the Material Recovery Facility (MRF), which has been engineered to process paper and rigid containers, not flexible films.
+Plastic bags wrap around the rotating gears at MRF's, requiring employees to stop equipment at least once a day to cut bags out of the equipment.
 This reduces the efficiency of the recycling process and increases labor and equipment costs.
 Also, it is extremely important that bags and wraps are clean and dry, and collecting them in curbside bins with bottles and containers generally leaves them too dirty and wet to be recycled.

-Instead, plastic bags and film can be recycled on campus in collection bins near both post offices.
-They can also be returned to stores or taken to the Ecopark.
+Instead, plastic bags and film can be returned to stores or taken to the Ecopark.
 After bags and plastic films are returned to stores, they are sent to a processing facility specifically designed to recycle flexible plastic wrap.

 Due to their small size and diversity of plastic resin types, these materials cannot be properly sorted at the recycling plant.
 These items should always be disposed of in the trash if you have them.
 Better yet choose reusable items and avoid waste.

 These items contaminate otherwise good recyclables.
 If a load of recycling contains non-recyclables – even by just a fraction – that entire load risks not being recycled.
-In many cases, single-use plastics are improperly sorted into the glass stream at the recycling center due to their small size.
-This photo shows the sorted glass at the MRF.
-You can see caps, lids, straws, pill bottles, and a variety of small plastic pieces.
-The presence of these materials makes it very difficult to reuse and recycle glass
+In many cases, some single-use plastics are improperly sorted into the glass stream at the recycling center due to their small size.

 Pill bottles should not be recycled primarily for public safety reasons.
 Inadvertently, pills may be left in bottles and put in recycle bins, which creates the risk of medicine falling into the wrong hands or being improperly disposed.
 Second, the small size of pill bottles means that they typically fall through the sorting equipment at the recycling center and contaminate the glass stream.
 The best option is to bring empty pill bottles to the Ecopark or another pharmaceutical drop off location for energy recovery.
 Both prescription and over the counter medicine bottles are accepted.

 Foam (commonly known by trade name Styrofoam™) cannot be placed in recycling bins.
 There are no cost effective outlets for used foam food containers.
 Check with local farmers’ market vendors to see if they can reuse foam egg cartons or contact the manufacturer to inquire about mail back recycling programs.
-Foam meat trays, coffee cups, takeout containers or other post-consumer items have no local recycling option and should be placed in the landfill bin.
+Meat trays, coffee cups, takeout containers or other post-consumer items made of foam have no local recycling option and should be placed in the landfill bin.
 The Ecopark will accept clean, white, block packing foam only.
 It DOES NOT accept any food related foam or packing peanuts

-Caps and lids are recyclable if they are reattached to containers.
+Caps and lids are accepted in the recycling stream only if reattached to containers.
 Loose caps fall through the sorting equipment at the recycling center due to their small size.

 Paper and Cardboard